LambdaSharp/LambdaSharpTool/src/DocFx/articles/API-Gateway-DotNet.md

 }
 ```

-The λ# tool uses [NJsonSchema](https://github.com/RicoSuter/NJsonSchema) to create a JSON schema from the type definition.
-The JSON schema is then attached either to the REST API endpoint or WebSocket route, as appropriate.
-Note that the request body must always be a JSON value.
+The λ# tool uses [NJsonSchema](https://github.com/RicoSuter/NJsonSchema) to derive a JSON schema from the type definition.
+The JSON schema is then attached either to the REST API endpoint or WebSocket route to enforce it on the request body, which is always a JSON value.

+The `AddAlbumRequest` type produces the following JSON schema.

 ```json
 {